Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 5. Overnight Biscuits and Gravy Casserole

-In the Carb Diva house, we don't do the traditional Christmas dinner with a succulent roast, whipped potatoes, side dishes, and English trifle.
+In the Carb Diva house, we don't do the traditional Christmas dinner with a succulent roast, whipped potatoes, side dishes, and an English trifle.
 I prefer a brunch that begins when the presents are unwrapped and from which we can nibble and nosh all day long.

 Overnight breakfast casseroles are the best!
 You do all of the preparation the night before, and just before your guests arrive (or as they slumber), you remove the casserole from the refrigerator and bake.
 This overnight biscuits and gravy casserole won't disappoint.
 Don't worry—the biscuits don't get soggy, and everything comes out bubbly and cheesy.